FAQs

 What items do we need to bring with us when we visit Heritage?

-Items that could come in handy include:-
+Items that could come in handy include:

 • a bag for your rubbish.

-• sunscreen, hat etc. (shade is available)
+• sun protection e.g. sunscreen and hat (shade is available)

-• towels (also used for sitting on).
+• towels for sitting and drying off